robertylewis/lean4-autograder-main/README.md

 ## Testing the Autograder

 While the autograder is designed to be used with Gradescope, you can test it locally.
+Run ```lake exe autograder --local path/to/submission.lean path/to/solutions.lean```.

-The `[@autograderTest status name]` attribue can be used to test multiple possible solutions to a problem at once.
+The `[@autograderTest status name]` attribute can be used to test multiple possible solutions to a problem at once.
-The `status` paramenter is the expected status of the test and should be either `passes` or `fails`.
+The `status` paramenter is the expected status of the test and should either be `passes` or `fails`.
 The `name` parameter is the name of the problem in the solutions files.
 After setting up the solution and test files, you can run the autograder with the following command: `lake exe autograder --test`.

 Here is an example of a solution and test file for the `reverse` function.